Negotiating History: Contingency, Canonicity, and Case Studies

 Similarly, explanatory-insufficiency arguments in history suggest that a set of factors, typically a set that previous historians have favored, do not explain the outcome of the historical process and that we need to invoke other factors to develop a satisfactory account.
 In the Eddington case (which we discuss in more detail in 4.3), Earman and Glymour suggested that responsible data-handling practices do not provide an adequate historical explanation of the reported results of the eclipse expedition: their reconstruction of Eddington’s data yielded a different result.
 Thus, we need to invoke something more than the data themselves and best practices for interpreting them to explain why Eddington got the result he did.
 And subsequent historians argued that ideological factors were best suited to fill the explanatory gap.
 Consequently—and critically—the argument that the outcome of the eclipse expedition derived from ideological factors threatens to render the case moot for a whole swath of philosophical questions.
 If we are interested in the rational process of theory choice, for instance, and we believe that Eddington arrived at his results in an irrational way, the case will not help us resolve the philosophical debates in question.

 Here, we should clarify the notion of rationality that underpins this contention.
-We follow Schindler in understanding rational processes or methods, first, to be justifiable independently of the historical facts describing how they were deployed (2013a), and second, to be those that are best suited to promoting truth or empirical adequacy (2018, 192–93).
+We follow Schindler in understanding rational processes or methods, first, to be justifiable independently of the historical facts describing how they were deployed (2013a), and second, to be those that are directed toward promoting truth or empirical adequacy (2018, 192–93).
 Schindler acknowledges that these are utopian goals, but argues that such a conception of rationality nevertheless enables us to judge when an agent is irrational, for instance, if she adopts a theory that contradicts all available evidence.
-This notion of rationality does not exclude social factors—indeed, rational decisions are often made communally—but it does exclude decisions that are not made with the aim of truth or empirical adequacy.
-That is, had Eddington and Dyson interpreted their data solely with political aims, failing to take into consideration whether their interpretation accorded with the evidence, we would take this to be irrational.
+This notion of rationality does not exclude social factors—indeed, rational decisions are often made communally—but it does exclude decisions that are made primarily on the basis of, for instance, political considerations.
+That is, had Eddington and Dyson interpreted their data to align with their political aims, failing to take into consideration whether their interpretation accorded with the evidence, we would take this to be irrational.

 We pointed out above that explanatory-insufficiency contingency can be understood as a weaker form of unpredictability contingency.
 But another way to understand it is as the inverse of causal-dependence contingency.
 Whereas a causal-dependence claim singles out a factor or set of factors as potent determinants of a historical outcome, an explanatory-insufficiency claim instead highlights the causal impotence of certain factors.
 For example, the explanatory-insufficiency claim in the Eddington case is that rational factors alone were insufficient to explain why Eddington got the results he did.
 In other words, contrary to how historians traditionally presented the case, rational factors do not provide a causally complete account of Eddington’s results.
 The consequence, if such an argument holds, is that the case is immaterial for assessing scientific reasoning.